getkeops/keops/doc/index.rst

   a mathematical formula :math:`F` and relatively small data arrays :math:`(x_i)` and :math:`(y_j)`.
-  The main purpose of the KeOps library is to provide support for this encoding
+  The main purpose of the KeOps library is to provide support for this abstraction
   **with all the perks of a deep learning library**:

   - A transparent :doc:`interface <python/api/common/index>` with CPU and GPU integration.